 Healthcare facilities should not ignore the risk of patients developing bedsores because they are both uncomfortable and dangerous.
 Some bedsores, usually those classified as stage one, are minor and can heal in days.

-More serious bedsores, however, may become infected and can result in more serious problems.
+More serious bedsores, such as stage 2, stage 3, or stage 4 bedsores, can become infected and can result in more serious problems.
 Patients can suffer fever and chills, and the infection can spread.
-Once the infection from a bedsore starts spreading, patients can suffer other problems, including confusion, weakness, and irregular heartbeats.
+Once the infection from a bedsore starts spreading, patients can suffer other health issues including confusion, weakness, and irregular heartbeats.

 Infections can also result in serious medical problems including: